 - The youngest participant (so far) was a seven-year old home-schooled girl from Texas.

 - One of our writers from nearer the other end of life’s journey lives in New Zealand.
-Every day she had written and posted her story long before the US participants woke up.
+Every day she wrote and posted her story long before the US participants woke up.

 - We have participants from the US, Canada, India, Germany, Spain, Singapore, the UK, New Zealand and Australia.